-An interpreted language means that the code you feed it gets executed by an interpreter, whose job is to analyze each statement it encounters and consequently execute the desired action.
+An interpreted language means that the code you feed it, gets executed by an interpreter, whose job is to analyze each statement it encounters and consequently execute the desired action.
 There is no error checking at compile time because there is no compile time.
-This means that your development experience in general is more pleasant because you can a code - run - debug cycle instead of a code - compile - run - debug cycle.
+This means that your development experience in general is more pleasant because you can use a code - run - debug cycle instead of a code - compile - run - debug cycle.

 Another advantage of an interpreted language is that the interpreter has a lot more information available when it analyzes the code because it knows exactly what its run-time environment is like; the interpreter also has access to everything that is loaded into memory and as such the interpreter can make better and more complex decisions.

-Although the classic .NET languages like VB.NET, C#, C++.NET all are languages that are compiled, they are only compiled into bytecode which is not native code.
+Although the classic .NET languages like VB.NET, C#, C++.NET all are languages that are compiled, they are only compiled into bytecode, which is not native code.
 This bytecode gets transformed to native code through a process of Just-In-Time compilation when the code gets first executed at run-time.
-So the compiler has as much information about its run-time environment as an interpreter small cost the first time some code is executed preserves the advantages of languages implemented through a compiler.
+So the compiler has as much information about its run-time environment as an interpreter, at a small cost the first time some code is executed.
+This approach preserves the advantages of languages implemented through a compiler.

 Interpreted languages still have a couple of distinct advantages even over the classic .NET languages.
-Because of their nature, programs written in a dynamic language can modify themselves at run-time like adding methods and properties, changing methods, generate new classes etc. They generally have a firstclass eval function that can evaluate strings into executable code.
+Because of their nature, programs written in a dynamic language can modify themselves at run-time like adding methods and properties, changing methods, generate new classes etc. They generally have a first-class eval function that can evaluate strings into executable code.
 This interpreted nature gives the possibility to test the code you write into a console and execute it.

-uppose you have to talk to a business partner or so who speaks a different language than you.
-You need to give him a list of tasks (the program) but you need a thirdparty to translate that information.
+To illustrate the core difference between a compiled and an interpreted language, suppose you have to talk to a business partner or someone who speaks a different language than you.
+You need to give him a list of tasks (the program), but you need a third-party to translate that information.

-In the interpreted scenario you would take a translator to the meeting and he would translate a question on the spot to your business partner.
-Your business partner would then answer that question and wait for you to give him next question.
+In the interpreted scenario, you would take a translator to the meeting and he would translate a question on the spot to your business partner.
+Your business partner would then answer that question and wait for you to give him the next question.

-In the compiled scenario you would contact a translator beforehand and have him translate all the questions.
+In the compiled scenario, you would contact a translator beforehand and have him translate all the questions.
 You would then meet with your business partner and hand him the list of questions.
-He then go off and answer all the questions on that list before sending back to you.
+He would then go off and answer all the questions on that list before sending it back to you.

-Next we'll talk about the typing systems used in programming languages, which is another essential building block for a programming language.
+Next, we'll talk about the typing systems used in programming languages, which is another essential building block for a programming language.
 Understanding that concept properly allows you to have a clearer picture of the constraints of your language.

-1.2.2 yping
+1.2.2 All about typing

-We’re touching on the subject of typing here because it’s often a source of confusion. clarify some of the common around typing.
-We’ll talk about staticdynamic typing; type inference; strong and weak typing; and, lastly, duck typing.
+We’re touching on the subject of typing here because it’s often a source of confusion.
+In this section, we’ll clarify some of the common misconceptions around typing.
+We’ll talk about static and dynamic typing; type inference; strong and weak typing; and, lastly, duck typing.

-Static dynamic typing and type inference
+Static versus dynamic typing and type inference